C-NeRF/C-NeRF/README.md

  You can download the pre-trained models from [drive](https://drive.google.com/file/d/1rtmWgOIrOKVGO6ls3WGmQeaGCEEaifap/view?usp=sharing).
 Unzip the logs to the project root dir to save training time.

-## Download Demo Dataset
+## Download Dataset
- You can download the demo datasets from [drive](https://drive.google.com/file/d/11iEnLMk43oTx0CmMBofdkLmZNdnDDHJP/view).
+ You can download the demo datasets from [drive](https://drive.google.com/file/d/1Qs235v4vgsVLRtH7AqGibtIJCJ_8ZzsE/view).
 Unzip the downloaded data to the project root dir in order to train.

 ## Obtain CD Results